• Skip to primary navigation

 Ever since going gluten free, I imagined that crepes like those would remain a fond and distant memory.
 But it turns out crepes can be made gluten-free and paleo friendly.

 The secret ingredients are pumpkin and coconut flour.
-Mixed with eggs, a little bit of coconut oil, and a medley of spices (cinnamon, nutmeg, and vanilla) these turn out yummy crepes every time.
+Mixed with eggs, a little bit of oil, and a medley of spices (cinnamon, nutmeg, and vanilla) these turn out yummy crepes every time.
 For the pumpkin, I used a can of Farmers Market Organic Pumpkin.

 Apple-Filled Pumpkin Crepes with Coconut Whipped Cream